 - Drastically increase your follow through with weekly accountability calls.

-Now that it matters, let me introduce myself.
+Let me finally introduce myself.
 I’m Vince Robisch.

 You should also know that I’m not a natural at some of these things.
-It’s taken work, failure, success, trial, error, and a lot of research to figure out what works for me and what can work for you.
-My uniqueness is in my background.
+It’s taken hard work, failure, success, trial, error, and a lot of research to figure out what works for me and what can work for you.
+My uniqueness is not just my background but who I am as a person.
 I could always find a better sales person, better attorney, or better public speaker than me.
-However, when you stack talents, there are very few people like me.
-Add in the fact that I have my own style, appreciate design, and only want to serve a specific group of people, and my category now shrinks to virtually no other competition.
-This is exactly the way you should look at your skills and talents.
+However, like professional sports, the best coaches aren’t necessarily the best players.
+They are often the ones that have had to work the hardest and pay the most attention.
+They are also people that love coaching and have deep empathy for the people they serve.

 There isn’t one way to approach business development and there are other coaches with different backgrounds, approaches, and styles that might fit you best.
 But if you like what you have heard so far, we could be a good fit.

-Although there are many talented BD professionals both inside and outside of law firms, much of the current business development coaching focuses on unproductive or short-lived methods.
+There is too much focus on unproductive or short-lived methods.
 The attention is given to over-planning, irrelevant sales methodology, personal branding, spreading yourself thin on social media, publishing to no audience, one-time events with no follow-up, and other tactics that quickly fade.

 If you haven’t made the progress you want, struggle with impostor syndrome, fear making or continuing as partner, or wonder if you will ever be able to bring in new clients, don’t wait for the next retreat or yearly business plan.
 Take control and invest in yourself and your career.